beether/ethereum-dev-cheatsheet/README.md

 ## <a name="sc-s"></a>Sending Messages (Internal Transactions)

+In the below example, `addr` is the recipient address.

+---

 `var _success = addr.send(valueInWei)`

 * Sends Ether
 * Returns boolean for success or not
 * Calls fallback function
 * Sends small amount of gas (2300)

+---

 `addr.transfer(valueInWei)`